sbt/sbt-bintray/README.md

 addSbtPlugin("me.lessis" % "bintray-sbt" % "0.1.2")
 ```

-_NOTE_ this plugin is targets sbt 0.13.
+_NOTE_ this plugin targets sbt 0.13.

 You will need to add the following to your `project/build.properties` file if you have multiple versions of sbt installed